 Data & The False Promise of Simplicity

-Humanitarian actors are historically and notoriously overburdened.
-While some recognise that the collection and analysis of data can be useful, they still want the final analysis to be distilled into a single number with a “stoplight” rating: red, amber, green.
+Humanitarians are historically and notoriously overburdened.
+While some recognise that the collection and analysis of data can be useful, they still want the final analysis to be distilled into a single number with a “stoplight” rating: red, yellow, green.

 Unfortunately, this is not what data promises.
 First, it moves us toward empiricism and away from the best intentioned but evidence-dry theory-base for action.
 Second, it gives us the ability to track what’s working and what’s not at a micro-level and to adjust in near “real-time” to ensure the highest levels of efficiency and effectiveness.
 Data gives us the tools to manage resources in complex contexts so that we can save more lives.
 That is simple.
 Using and interpreting the data is not.

 The data revolution is premised upon a recognition that historical models of expertise are flawed.
 We can no longer expect any one expert, no matter how prolific and profound, to give an adequate analysis of the problems we face, day in and day out, in the most complicated operating environments in the world.
 Somalia, Syria, Afghanistan, South Sudan, DRC.
 Simply the political economies and clan dynamics that exist in countries like these are enough to make any one mere mortal's head spin.
 Academics, the writers of heavy tomes, are important.
 They can provide theories that may guide our analysis or explain what we do given a strong empirical base.
 They cannot give us insights into what’s working, how to become more efficient and effective, how to maximise adaptive programming, and how to ensure continuous improvement.
 They are not performance oriented.

 Data has risen from the failure of the lionised expert to provide indisputable trends that new type of experts can interrogate for the narratives that underpin what’s really going on.
 The data provides a glimpse into the patterns that exist in the chaos.
 Data drives operations.